 About the Project

 The Bowed Strings Iconography Project (BSIP) is a non-profit non-commercial research project that aims to collate and catalogue as many iconographic and archaeological sources of bowed string instruments, bows, their parts and accessories as possible throughout all periods of history through to the present day.

-The project will provide a high quality database of information on sources of bowed stringed instrument iconography and associated images, the other containing archaeological sources.
+The project provides two high quality databases; one containing sources of bowed string instrument iconography and associated images, the other containing archaeological sources.
 The databases are curated, in a similar manner to museums and galleries.
-Curators are experts in the field of bowed stringed instruments.
-This ensures that the database provides consistent and quality data and information.
+Curators are experts in the field of bowed string instruments, ensuring that the databases provide consistent and quality data and information.
 Intended as an academic quality research tool, data sources are referenced as much as possible and hyperlinks provided.

 I : Initial Collection